Once Xen Orchestra is installed, you can configure some parameters in the configuration file. Let's see how to do that.

 WARNING: YAML is very strict with indentation: use spaces, not tabs.

-By default, XO-server is running as 'root'.
+By default, XO-server runs as 'root'.
 You can change that by uncommenting these lines and choose whatever user/group you want:

 user: 'nobody' group: 'nogroup'